The Ministry of

 d) Bells.

-e) Rolled and cast building materials; transportable buildings of metal; rails
+e) Rolled and cast building materials; transportable buildings of metal; rails and other metallic materials for railway tracks.

 f) Chains (except driving chains for vehicles).